YODER NEWSLETTER

 Many of you have expressed a willingness to contribute news, history, etc. towards the contests of the YNL.
 Encouraging notes and letters have also spurred us to greater effort.
 All these gestures of good-will are well taken and thank you much!

-Whenever one writes to anyone asking for information or some favor it should be remembered that such a request should be accompanied by a self-addressed stamped envelope (SASE).
+Whenever one writes to anyone asking for information or some favour it should be remembered that such a request should be accompanied by a self-addressed stamped envelope (SASE).
 People in a position to help others find overburdening postage bills and some don't bother to answer unless a SASE is enclosed.
 Others grit their teeth and do This is just to inform those who never thought of this before.
 Just a friendly reminder.

 The first request for a free copy of the YNL was from Lamar and Lois Ann Mast.
 They are the editors of the MENNONITE FAMILY HISTORY, F. O Box 171, Elverson PA 19520.
 This is an excellent source of information to searchers of roots.
 They also are subscribers of YNL.